 Different Layout Possibilities

 This case is part of the MasterBox series that has been released by Cooler Master.
-As we have already said it is a Mid ATX case that has a tempered edge to edge glass side panel for easy access and a nice looking finish.
+As we have already said it is a Mid-ATX case that has a tempered edge to edge glass side panel for easy access and a nice looking finish.
 As this is a newer updated case it comes with the new ARGB controller so that you can use the pre-installed fans.
 You don’t have any 5.25″ drive bays in the front of this case which means you are unable to install any CD drives or fan controllers.
-For this you would need to buy external ones that you can connect up if they are required.
-You have 7 expansion slots in the back of the computer, bearing in my most of the larger graphics cards will take up 2 of these.
-When it comes to storage you have 2 slots for 2.5″ drive bay for SSD’s and 2 3.5″ drive bay for HDD’s or you are able to have 4 2.5″ drive bays.
-The case will come with 3 pre installed 120mm ARGB fans along with a standard black 120mm black fan in the back.
+For this, you would need to buy external ones that you can connect up if they are required.
+You have 7 expansion slots in the back of the computer, bearing in mind most of the larger graphics cards will take up 2 of these.
+When it comes to storage you have 2 slots for a 2.5″ drive bay for SSD’s and 2 3.5″ drive bay for HDD’s or you are able to have 4 2.5″ drive bays.
+The case will come with 3 pre-installed 120mm ARGB fans along with a standard black 120mm black fan in the back.
 As we already mentioned it can support 3 fans on the top of 120mm and 2x 140mm, the front can have the same again 3x 120mm fans or 2 x 140mm and the back can hold 1x 120mm.
-When it comes to radiators you can install 120mm, 240mm or a 360mm at the top with a max of 44mm motherboard component height.
-You can install 120mm, 240mm or a 360mm radiator in the front of the case and at the rear a 120mm radiator.
+When it comes to radiators you can install 120mm, 240mm, or 360mm at the top with a max of 44mm motherboard component height.
+You can install a 120mm, 240mm, or a 360mm radiator in the front of the case and at the rear a 120mm radiator.
 It will also come with dust filters on the top of the case and in the front grills to keep the case as clean as possible.
-It will support a CPU cooler with the max height of 165mm otherwise it will interfere with the glass side panel and a graphics car with a max size of 410mm or again it won’t fit within the case.
+It will support a CPU cooler with a max height of 165mm otherwise it will interfere with the glass side panel and a graphics card with a max size of 410mm or again it won’t fit within the case.

 Pro’s and Con’s